Skip to main content

 CMRT, EMRT, AMRT - key differences (author: beSirius)

-How to choose the right minerals reporting template
+How do you choose the right minerals reporting template?

 Choosing the right template starts with understanding which minerals are in scope for your organisation and matching them to the template designed to cover them.
 Regulatory requirements also play a role, since different regions and customers may expect specific formats.
 Supply-chain complexity and the level of detail needed for due diligence should also guide the decision.
 Finally, assess whether your internal reporting resources can support the data collection and verification each template requires.